callahanchris/callahanchris.github.io/source/_posts/2014-09-10-china-map-part-1-nokogiri.markdown

 require 'open-uri'
 ```

-*(As a side note, I have been unable to find out if there is a better place to put the OpenURI requirement.
-It is a module in Ruby's standard library, so it can't be placed in the `Gemfile`, but it still seems somewhat un-Rails-like to just throw it into whatever file you happen to be using it in.)*
+*(As a side note, I have been unable to find out if there is a better, more centralized place to put the OpenURI requirement in a Rails application.
+It is a module in Ruby's standard library, so it can't be placed in the `Gemfile`, but it still seems somewhat un-Railslike to just throw the requirement into whatever file you happen to be using it in.)*

-Once these requirements were declared, it was easy to capture the HTML contents of the page whose URI I was targeting.
+Once these requirements were declared, it was straighforward to use OpenURI `open` the URL I was targeting and use Nokogiri to capture the HTML contents of the page.

 ```ruby
 china_main_page = Nokogiri::HTML(open("http://en.wikipedia.org/wiki/China"))